List of African-American NASCAR drivers

-This is a list of NASCAR drivers that have raced in one of its national or touring series who are African Americans.
-Many of the current drivers and some of the former drivers have previously been or are currently members of the NASCAR Driver Development Program (formerly known as Drive for Diversity).
+This is a list of NASCAR drivers who have raced in one of its national or touring series who are African Americans.
+Many current drivers and some former drivers have previously been or are currently members of the NASCAR Driver Development Program (formerly known as Drive for Diversity).

-Wendell Scott (1 win) and Bubba Wallace (3 wins) are the only two drivers to have won NASCAR Cup Series races.
-Wallace also has 6 wins and is the first African-American winner in the Truck Series.
-The only other African-American winner in the Truck Series is Rajah Caruth, who has 2 wins.
-There so far has not been an African-American driver who has won an Xfinity Series race.
+Wendell Scott (one win) and Bubba Wallace (three wins) are the only two drivers to have won NASCAR Cup Series races.
+Wallace also has six wins and is the first African-American winner in the Truck Series.
+The only other African-American winner in the Truck Series is Rajah Caruth, who has two wins.
+So far, there has not been an African-American driver who has won an Xfinity Series race.

 Current drivers

-These African-American drivers are currently competing in NASCAR in 2025.
+These African-American drivers competed in NASCAR in 2025.
 All statistics in this table are as of July 27, 2025.